j4cobgarby/proc/readme.md

 # A logic circuit + kicad schematic for a 16 bit processor

+## Running it yourself

+I designed the logic circuit in a program called logisim.
+You should be able to find this and download it online, and if you're on Linux it's most likely available from your package manager.
+Once you have it, you should be able to open the file titled `sim.circ`.

 ## Architecture

 This is a 16-bit processor; the data bus is 16 bits wide, all the instructions act on 16 bit data, etc. Within the processor are five general purpose registers named A-E. There's a program counter (PC), instruction register (IR), memory address register (MAR), and memory data register (MDR).